Guide

 Advertising and marketing fees

-These are physical and digital materials used to market your business, as well as the cost of developing such items.
-Examples include flyers, business cards, signs, trade show materials, and print and design costs.
-Also included is the cost of digital advertising, such as the development of a website, registering the domain name, and web hosting.
+You can deduct the cost of physical and digital materials used to market your business.
+This includes flyers, business cards, signs, trade show materials, and design costs.
+You can also claim digital advertising, such as website development, domain registration, and web hosting.

 Business equipment